 • We review everything that we ask you to submit: your high school transcript, personal statement, letters of recommendation, and extracurricular activities.
 Evaluating all of these factors helps us to select which students best fit Salve Regina academically and personally.
 Submission of standardized test scores (SAT or ACT) is required for Nursing and Education applicants and is optional for all other programs.

-• 85 percent of students receive some form of aid.
-The FAFSA form is required to apply for financial assistance.
+• 98 percent of students receive some form of aid, either merit or need-based.
+The FAFSA form is required to apply for financial assistance based on need.

 • For more information, contact the admission office at 800-GOSALVE (401-341-2908 outside the U.S.) or e-mail email@example.com.